I was little misled by the cover which said

 drivers and maybe his fuck buddy, although stuff about his ex-wife and kid is

-totally redundant) and few of the adventures with his colorful passengers are also
+totally redundant), and a few of the adventures with his colourful passengers are also

 quite good.